personium/website/src/getting-started/appdev-process.md

 ## Box data structure in sample app

-For reference, Box data structure is described in the sample application.
+For reference, Box data structure is described in the sample app.

 ### Entire collection